Formlabs/foxtrot/README.md

 - `triangulate`: Converts a file loaded by `step` into a triangle mesh, using `cdt` as its core
 - `nurbs`: A handful of NURBS / B-spline algorithms used by `triangulate`
-- `gui`: GUI for rendering STEP files
+- `gui`: GUI for rendering STEP files, using WebGPU
 - `wasm`: Scaffolding to run in the browser using WebAssembly

 ## Code generation